Here’s what Harris and Trump are proposing for the economy

 And Trump promised to make the interest paid on car loans fully tax deductible, similar to the popular existing deduction for mortgage interest.
 While he argues this will stimulate car ownership, some experts say it will mainly help wealthier Americans who itemize their deductions – and who typically buy more expensive cars.

-To assist aging seniors, Trump would shift resources to at-home care, end disincentives that lead to care worker shortages and support unpaid family caregiving through tax breaks and less red tape, according to his platform.
+To assist aging seniors and their family members, Trump has said he would push for a tax credit for family caregivers.
+Also, he would shift resources to at-home care and end disincentives that lead to care worker shortages, according to his platform.

 GOP vice presidential candidate Sen. JD Vance has floated beefing up the child tax credit to $5,000 per child, but Trump has not formally adopted that idea.